taborlab/Iris/README.md

 A variety of devices are supported in addition to those detailed in our publication, though the most common selection will be the 24-well plate device (LPA).
 This will automatically configure Iris to have the correct number of wells and correct LED wavelengths for simulation later.
 If you have a custom device running appropriate firmware, then you can use the `Custom Configuration`, which will prompt you to enter the number of rows and columns in your custom device, as well as the number of LEDs in each well and their wavelengths in the section that appears.

 ### 2. **Enter global experimental parameters**
-Some parameters apply to the entire experiment, such as the total experiment time length (in minutes), whether the well positions should be randomized, and whether the LEDs should all be turned off at the end of the experiment (check boxes).
+Some parameters apply to the entire experiment: the total experiment time length (in minutes), whether wells should be programmed column-wise or row-wise, whether the well positions should be randomized, and whether the LEDs should all be turned off at the end of the experiment (check boxes).
 The `Experiment Length` should include all phases of the experiment, including any dark or preconditioning phases, which will be specified later.
-If you choose to randomize the well positions (highly recommended), you will be provided with the generated randomization matrix when you download the LPF so that you can descramble the data during analysis.
+If you choose to randomize the well positions (highly recommended), the generated randomization matrix will be provided when you download the LPF so that you can descramble the data during analysis.
 We recommend turning off the LEDs at the end of the experiment, since this serves as a convenient indicator that the program has run its complete course.

+### 3. **Deactivate Undesired Wells**
+If there are wells in the device that should not be programmed, these can be eliminated from Iris' calculations by right clicking them.
+They will be marked by a large X and will be skipped as Iris fills wells.
+These wells will be programmed to keep their LEDs off for the entire length of the experiment.
+The selection of eliminated wells may be updated at any point during the Iris session.

-### 3. **Add a New Experiment**
+### 4. **Add a New Experiment**
 Experiments define groups of wells in the plate device that are related, typically because they are all time points or measurements of the same dynamic experiment (i.e. all wells are receiving versions of the same input signal with staggered start times).
 An experiment can utilize any number of wells in the plate, and the number used by a particular experiment will automatically be updated as inputs are entered.
 All Experiments (and Waveforms) can be minimized at any time during input to make room for additional input elements by clicking the chevron to the left of the Experiment header.

 #### *Time points*